 DDRP is the effort to design the DRP

-DBA be the set of Debt Bearing Assets undergoing modification in the context of the DRP
+DBA is the set of Debt Bearing Assets undergoing modification in the context of the DRP

 IA is the set of assets, excluding the DBA assets, that interact directly or indirectly with assets in the DBA